devdeliw/undergrad/README.md

 ## Install VimTeX

+This tutorial assumes that a working version of Vim has been installed already.
+Vim can be downloaded [here](https://www.vim.org/download.php).

 Before installing VimTeX, install **vim-plug manager** using [these instructions](https://raw.githubusercontent.com/junegunn/vim-plug/master/plug.vim).

 Next locate or create the `.vimrc` in your home directory.
 See an [example](https://gist.github.com/simonista/8703722) of a typical .vimrc file.

-Next, to install the VimTeX plugin add the following code snippet inside the `.vimrc` file:
+Next, to install the VimTeX plugin add the following code snippet inside the .vimrc file:

 ```bash
 call plug#begin()